On-Demand Webinar: The Art of Asking Good Questions using the Question Formulation Technique

-By the end of this webinar, the participant will:
+By the end of this recording, the participant will:

 - Be able to apply the Question Formulation Technique in the information literacy classroom in order to empower students to generate curiosity-based questions.